bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - Production efficiency means that there is no way to produce more of one good without producing less of other goods
 - A: Amount of oil produced if the country only produces oil
-- B: Amount of cards produced if the country only produces cars
+- B: Amount of cars produced if the country only produces cars

 ### Oppoutunity cost and PPF